 On Sept.
 23, 2010, I hit the road to follow the 10,000-mile trail blazed by John Steinbeck in the fall of 1960 for his bestseller “Travels With Charley.”
 I traveled without a dog and did not camp under the stars, but I used the “Charley” book, research from Steinbeck archives and my best drive-by journalism skills to compare the author’s actual journey with the one he depicted in his iconic road book.
 My 11,276-mile road trip, which also documented some of the ways the America Steinbeck saw has – or has not – changed, took 43 days and ended Nov.
 7, 2010.

-This is a lightly edited repeat of the “Travels Without Charley” blog I wrote for the Pittsburgh Post-Gazette as I traveled from Sag Harbor to California and back.
+This is an edited repeat of the “Travels Without Charley” blog I wrote for the Pittsburgh Post-Gazette as I traveled from Sag Harbor to California and back.

 My Mad Plan

 The book “Travels With Charley” is my map, timeline and guide to where John Steinbeck was, when he was there and what he was thinking about during his spin around America in the fall of 1960.